shade-econ/sequence-jacobian/README.md

 ### 1.2.
 Krusell-Smith notebook

 **The first example.** A comprehensive tutorial in the context of a simple, well-known HA model.
+Shows how to compute the Jacobian both "by hand" and with our automated tools.
+Also shows how to calculate second moments and the likelihood function.

 ### 1.3.
-One-Asset HANK notebook
+One-asset HANK notebook

-**The second example.** Illustrates that our method generalizes well to larger models with significant nonlinearities.
-Uses tools that automatically combine the Jacobians of individual model blocks.
-Also addresses the question of local determinacy.
+**The second example.** Generalizes to a more complex model, with a focus on our automated tools to streamline the workflow.
+Introduces our winding number criterion for local determinacy.

 ### 1.4.
-Two-Asset HANK notebook
+Two-asset HANK notebook

-**The third example.** Showcases the workflow for solving a state-of-the-art HANK model with sticky prices, sticky wages, and capital adjustment costs.
+**The third example.** Showcases the workflow for solving a state-of-the-art HANK model where households hold liquid and illiquid assets, and there are sticky prices, sticky wages, and capital adjustment costs on the production side.
 Introduces the concept of solved blocks.

 ### 1.5.
 HA Jacobian notebook